What Is Epoxy Flooring?

-Depending on the type of epoxy floor you are installing, and the location, it may be necessary to include other ingredients into the epoxy mixture, such as decorative flake, silica mesh, or aluminum oxide.
+Depending on the type of urethane cement flooring you are installing, and the location, it may be necessary to include other ingredients into the epoxy mixture, such as decorative flake, silica mesh, or aluminum oxide.
 Discuss your options with your resinous flooring expert, as they will determine the best epoxy mixture for your space.

 Once properly mixed, the epoxy compound is then poured onto a concrete substrate, in liquid form, and it is moved around the floor by using a squeegee or paint roller to smooth

 out the surface.

 The surface is complete when all cracks and crevices are filled or covered by the epoxy resin.
 Most epoxies are self-leveling, so this process does not take long to achieve.